iredmail/docs/en_US/iredadmin/2-iredadmin-pro.custom.user.services.md

 It's reasonable that you want to use OpenLDAP server running on iRedMail server as a central identity management database.
-If you have other softwares/services, and need to restrict some users to use these software/services, the easiest and most elegent soluion is adding extra service name in LDAP database, and update your softwares to use a proper LDAP filter to query users.
+If you have other software/services, and need to restrict some users to use these software/services, the easiest and most elegent soluion is adding extra service name in LDAP database, and update your software to use a proper LDAP filter to query users.

 We assume you have a GitLab server and Jabber (XMPP) server running on internal